 St Peter’s with St John Chrysostom is rooted in the local community of Everton in the heart of Liverpool’s inner city.
-We are about to partner with the neighbouring parish of St George’s to play an integral role in the ‘Missing Generations’ programme, funded by the Church of England Strategic Development Fund.
+With £1 million of national church funding, we are about to partner with the neighbouring parish of St George’s in the ‘Missing Generations’ programme.
 This radical growth project aims to grow disciples among the missing generation of 11-29 year olds by looking for ways to revitalise our current worshipping communities, planting new ones and growing a new resource base of over 100 disciples by the end of 2025.

 We are looking for someone who can bring this vision to life and will lead us into the future, through networking, collaboration and being a motivational evangelistic leader.
 If you think you could be the person to lead us in this exciting chapter, please look through our Parish Profile and supporting documents to see if God is calling you to this post.

-For more information please contact the Ven Mike McGurk, Archdeacon of Liverpool on: firstname.lastname@example.org
+For more information please contact the Archdeacon Simon Fisher: firstname.lastname@example.org

 The Liverpool Diocesan growth strategy, ‘asking God for a bigger church to make a bigger difference’, applies to all age groups, with our current strength being with older age groups and primary-aged children.
 We recognise a distinct and urgent need to increase our capacity and ability to address the missing generation of 11–29 year olds.
 We want to be known for outstanding, focused youth and student ministry that means young people enter the workplace and social space with an everyday faith that is confident in the gospel, filled with the Spirit and with a grasp on their God-given purpose.
 To realise this vision, and for the future of the church as a whole, it is vital to create opportunities for young leaders to develop in the church context.